Rakesh2312/React-ToDo-Task/README.md

 ## Project Description

-In the project, we will be creating a Complete Task Application.
-We will do all the CRUD operations.
-We will use `React.js` and to manage our states, we will use `Redux`.
+In the project, I have created a Task Application.
+I have done all the CRUD operations.
+I have use `React.js` and to manage our states, I have use `Redux`.

 ## Requirements